Consuelo Candelaria

 Her international career has taken her throughout Asia, Europe, Latin America, and the Caribbean, including performances with the Bangkok Symphony Orchestra, recorded by Abbey Road Studios, and appearances for the President of Costa Rica.

-A Grand Prize winner of the John Lennon Songwriting Contest (Jazz category) for her composition En Tiempos Pasados, Candelaria-Barry continues to perform, compose, and create music that reflects technical mastery, emotional depth, and a deeply personal artistic vision.
+A Grand Prize winner of the John Lennon Songwriting Contest (Jazz category) for her composition En Tiempos Pasados, Candelaria continues to perform, compose, and create music that reflects technical mastery, emotional depth, and a deeply personal artistic vision.

 In addition to her international performing and composing career, she is a Full Professor at Berklee College of Music, where she continues to mentor emerging musicians while maintaining an active global performance and recording career.